War for the Planet of the Apes (soundtrack)

 War for the Planet of the Apes (Original Motion Picture Soundtrack) is the score album for the 2017 film of the same name directed by Matt Reeves.
 The film is the sequel to Dawn of the Planet of the Apes (2014) and the third installment in the Planet of the Apes reboot franchise.
-The film score is composed by Reeves' frequent collaborator Michael Giacchino, and was digitally released through iTunes and Amazon on July 14, 2017 by Sony Classical Records.
+The film score is composed by Reeves' frequent collaborator Michael Giacchino, and was digitally released through iTunes and Amazon on July 14, 2017 by Sony Classical Records and Fox Music.
 It was later released in physical formats on July 28.
 The score received critical acclaim from critics and fetched numerous accolades.

 Development

 Giacchino wrote the full score after the first edit of the film being assembled, and developed new thematics for the film within couple of days.
 While composing for the film, Giacchino discussed on Reeves' idea on turning Caesar (Andy Serkis) into a "mythic and historical character" referring Exodus or Moses.
 Giacchino had a different tonal approach for Caesar, regarding his emotional journey and compared to Dawn of the Planet of the Apes, this film was mentioned to be his "most emotional films he had worked on".
 The cue "Exodus Wounds" composed of piano and strings, swelled with brass in the conclusion.
 He said "Caesar’s been on a crazy journey, and I was inspired seeing him grow and struggle.
 It's heartbreak, and how close you skate to those lines that you try to avoid in your life."

 "An Ode to Nova" is the theme played when Caesar adopts Nova, a human war orphan, consisting of a piano and harp re-occurring four times.
 Giacchino called that the theme is all about "capturing this suspended tone of someone who is lost, doesn’t have a family, or anywhere to go, and day after day is the same.
 At the end, there’s a change when she walks into the prison camp, where she finds her strength…helping other people."
 For the main antagonist, Colonel McCullough (Woody Harrelson), Giacchino wrote a theme begins with timpani drums which "conveys the coming of dread and anxiety", but keeps going underneath where everything is related to Colonel.

 The score was recorded at Newman Scoring Stage, with Tim Simonec and Marshall Bowen conducting the 90-piece ensemble from the Hollywood Studio Symphony orchestra, and a 60-member vocal choir also performing the score.
 Percussionist Emil Richards also played the percussions for the score, in his last film before his death in December 2019.
 Prior to recording the film, the orchestra performed original music for the film's final trailer, but was not used in the end.